-You’ve done your homework, consulted with your surgeon, and together you’ve decided to go ahead with LASIK surgery.
+You’ve done your homework, consulted with your surgeon, and together you’ve decided to go ahead with LASIK in Los Angeles.
 You’re anticipating being free of glasses and contacts, and ready to get on with your life!
 But wait–not so fast.
 While LASIK has a very short recovery time, most people find that a little planning can make the process more bearable.
 So what are some things to think about when recovering from LASIK eye surgery?

 How Long Does Recovery Take?